 Sprinkler System Monitoring – A New Mandate.

-A new revision to building regulations for fire sprinkler monitoring is due shortly – here is what you’ll need to know.
+A new revision to building regulations for fire sprinkler system monitoring is due shortly – here is what you’ll need to know.

-There is currently no legal requirement for a sprinkler system to be monitored, but a revision to the regulations will mean mandatory monitoring for larger systems – which we have already been offering clients.
+There is currently no legal requirement for a sprinkler system monitoring to be monitored, but a revision to the regulations will mean mandatory monitoring for larger systems – which we have already been offering clients.

 MD Paul Hummerston said: “A very concerning development within the residential sprinkler industry is the number of in-line valves that are discovered to be turned off when attending service calls.